ikamilov/Study-Learn-Teach/README.md

 #	5. Scope Management Issues

 We are going to create a table in Microsoft Word or Excel to keep track of our project progress.
 This will include meetings, group work, and individual work.

+# 6. Enhance Competitive Level Of Individuals
+We Will Conduct Regular Quizzes And Short MCQ's Exams To Grow Competitve Level For Future!

 # III.
 Section 3: Project Requirements